 The Doctor escapes from the cops thanks to the oldest trick in the book.
 It’s so corny, Sue provides her very own comedy parp-parp soundtrack.
 In the same key as Dudley, of course.

-Sue: The blonde guy in the spacesuit looks like he should be in Starlight Express.
-Does he ever become important or does he just stand around bitching?
+Sue: The blond guy in the spacesuit looks like he should be in Starlight Express.
+Does he become important later on, or does he just stand around bitching all the time?

 The episode concludes with the Doctor and Romana jumping into the CET projection of Eden.

 Sue has never seen a single episode of Stargate, so that was a massive leap for her as well.

 As the credits begin to roll, Sue sums up: